jmadureira/netdata-cookbook/README.md

   git_repository 'https://github.com/firehol/netdata.git'
   git_revision 'master'
   git_source_directory '/tmp/netdata'
+  autoupdate true
 end
 ```

 - `git_repository` - Location of git repository to pull the NetData source.
 - `git_revision` - Tag/Branch/Commit to checkout.
 - `git_source_directory` - Location to sync the repository to on the server.
+- `install_path` - Change the location where NetData is installed.
+- `autoupdate` - Allow NetData to autoupdate itself via a cron entry.

+It's highly recommended to use a different path than `/tmp/netdata` for `git_source_directory` and in future versions the default path will change.
+This is encouraged because when `autoupdate` is set to true NetData will create a symbolic link from the source directory to cron.d and you don't want NetData to create a symbolic link to anything in `/tmp`

 ### netdata_config